Near-Equilibrium Propagation training in nonlinear wave systems

 Backpropagation learning algorithm, the workhorse of modern artificial intelligence, is notoriously difficult to implement in physical neural networks.
 Equilibrium Propagation (EP) is an alternative with comparable efficiency and strong potential for {\it in-situ} training.
 We extend EP learning to both discrete and continuous complex-valued wave systems.
 In contrast to previous EP implementations, our scheme is valid in the weakly dissipative regime, and readily applicable to a wide range of physical settings, even without well defined nodes, where trainable inter-node connections can be replaced by trainable local potential.
 We test the method in driven–dissipative exciton-polariton condensates governed by generalized Gross–Pitaevskii dynamics.
 Numerical studies on standard benchmarks, including a simple logical task and handwritten-digit recognition, demonstrate stable convergence, establishing a practical route to in-situ learning in physical systems in which system control is restricted to local parameters.

-Neuromorphic learning performed directly in physical substrates promises orders-of-magnitude gains in throughput and energy efficiency by letting dynamics, rather than digital emulation, handle training and inference~\cite{Markovic2020Physics,sangwan2020neuromorphic,Grollier2020Spintronics,kudithipudi2025neuromorphic,shastri2021photonics,matuszewski2024role}.
-Optical and solid-state platforms—from photonic interferometers and memristive crossbars to spintronic oscillators, superconducting circuits, and Ising machines—offer reconfigurable couplings with fast, low-noise readout.
-Yet, end-to-end \emph{in situ} training remains challenging because conventional backpropagation assumes an explicit computational graph and faithful adjoint—assumptions fragile in analog hardware with hidden couplings, latency, and dissipation~\cite{Markovic2020Physics,momeni2025training}.
-Driven–dissipative wave systems, such as photonic neural networks, are particularly attractive, combining extremely high throughput, scalability, and efficiency~\cite{mcmahon2023physics,wetzstein2020inference,shastri2021photonics,matuszewski2024role,momeni2025training}.
-While {\it in silico} training yields good results for small systems, accumulated errors and model–experiment gaps in large setups demand efficient \emph{in situ} algorithms.
-Recent breakthroughs include adjoint propagation, feedback alignment, physics-aware training, and forward–forward variants~\cite{hughes2018training,nakajima2022physical,wright2022deep,oguz2023forward,pai2023experimentally,momeni2023backpropagation}.
-Still, complex-valued fields in nonlinear systems intertwine amplitude, phase, gain, loss, and spatiotemporal coupling, making it difficult to match digital backpropagation accuracy.
+Neuromorphic learning in physical substrates promises orders-of-magnitude gains in throughput and energy efficiency by exploiting native dynamics for training and inference~\cite{Markovic2020Physics,sangwan2020neuromorphic,Grollier2020Spintronics,kudithipudi2025neuromorphic,shastri2021photonics,matuszewski2024role}.
+Optical and solid-state platforms provide reconfigurable couplings with fast readout, yet end-to-end \emph{in situ} training remains challenging because backpropagation assumes an explicit computational graph and accurate adjoint dynamics, assumptions fragile in analog hardware with hidden couplings, latency, and dissipation~\cite{Markovic2020Physics,momeni2025training}.
+Driven–dissipative wave systems, including photonic neural networks, are especially attractive due to their throughput and scalability~\cite{mcmahon2023physics,wetzstein2020inference,shastri2021photonics,matuszewski2024role,momeni2025training}.
+While {\it in silico} training can work for small devices, model–experiment mismatch in larger systems motivates efficient \emph{in situ} alternatives~\cite{hughes2018training,nakajima2022physical,wright2022deep,oguz2023forward,pai2023experimentally,momeni2023backpropagation}.
+However, nonlinear complex-valued dynamics couple amplitude and phase to gain and loss, complicating accurate gradient estimation.